capawesome-team/capacitor-firebase/packages/authentication/BREAKING.md

 ## Version 0.6.x

-### `tokenReceived` event

-The `tokenReceived` event is no longer triggered by the `getToken` method.
-If you have used these methods in combination so far, please check your implementation.

 ### `providers` configuration option

 Using the `providers` [configuration](https://github.com/capawesome-team/capacitor-firebase/tree/main/packages/authentication#configuration) option you can select which providers (Google, Facebook, ...) should be loaded by the plugin.